 In recent years it could be argued that no one has done more for the historic rallying scene here in the UK than Colin Heppenstall and the Roger Albert Motor Club team, their whole ethos is about keeping the iconic rally cars of yesterday out competing on the stages for all to enjoy, “The Way It Use To Be”.
 One of the ways in which RAC MC does this is the Roger Albert Clark Rally which ones again returns to our calendar for 2017.
 For the first time this year the event takes in stages from, England, Wales and Scotland; the longest special stage rally in Britain for 22 years since the 1995 Network Q RAC Rally to take in such millage and since the route was outlined back in May the buzz was created and the entries filled up fast with over 100 confirmed by August.

-One of the things that we like most about the RAC rally is the great mix of cars out competing, sometimes it’s not about having the huge £££££ builds but instead brining something a little different to the stages.
-As testament to the event and to give an example of its popularity, it attracted a number of crews from overseas, one of our favorites who were really pushing over the Epynt stages was Jean Francois & Aline Berenguer in the Opel Manta 400 who came from just across the channel.
-For us variety is the key, yes we all like the sound of a roaring BDA powered Escort going at full chat and slinging its ass end out, but we; just like a lot of fellow historic rallying fans welcome the sights and sounds of cars from all categories being used in anger, even a tin pot SAAB 96!
+One of the things that we like most about the RAC rally is the great mix of cars out competing, sometimes it’s not about having the huge £££££ builds but instead bringing something a little different to the stages.
+As a testament to the event and to give an example of its popularity, it attracted a number of crews from overseas, one of our favourites who were really pushing over the Epynt stages were Jean Francois & Aline Berenguer in the Opel Manta 400 who came from just across the channel.
+For us variety is the key, yes we all like the sound of a roaring BDA powered Escort going at full chat and slinging its ass-end out, but we; just like a lot of fellow historic rallying fans welcome the sights and sounds of cars from all categories being used in anger, even a tinpot SAAB 96!

-The delays with the running of SS3 over in Radnor inevitably resulted in us standing out in the darkness waiting for the tail enders to come thru and the subsequent canning of SS6 Radnor 2 also.
-This was a shame for those out marshals and spectators on this stage who were in the mood for some classic night time rallying, but crews, organizers and all involved were faced with long drive as the event moved North over night.
+The delays with the running of SS3 over in Radnor inevitably resulted in us standing out in the darkness waiting for the tail-enders to come thru and the subsequent canning of SS6 Radnor 2 also.
+This was a shame for those out marshals and spectators on this stage who were in the mood for some classic night time rallying, but crews, organizers and all involved were faced with the long drive as the event moved North overnight.

 Full event results can be found http://results.djames.org.uk/results/index.php?EventID=501&e=501